samuelesimone/Salsa-Game/README.md

 Every time an icon is changed, the game checks if the corresponding row or column is valid.
 A row or column is valid if it contains exactly 3 icons of one type and 3 of another (with no empty icons).
+Also there cannot be more than two adjacent icons with the same aspect in a row/column.
-If a row or column is invalid, it is highlighted with a red bar above it, indicating an error.
+If a row or column is invalid, the icon color change to red, indicating an error.

 4. **Win Condition**